 Designed short peptides as antimicrobial/anticancer agents and gene delivery vectors.

 Microfluidic fabrication of nanoparticles/liposomes for drug delivery.

-Reactive inkjet printing of self-propelling silk swimmers for enhanced mixing and sensing, micro-arrays for healthcare applications.
+Reactive inkjet printing of self-propelling silk swimmers for mixing and sensing, and micro-arrays for healthcare applications.

-Surface functionalization of biomolecules for biocompatible surfaces, antimicrobial surfaces, and biosensor applications.
+Surface functionalization for biocompatible surfaces, antimicrobial surfaces, and biosensor applications.